 We seek patent protection for all of our product candidates, and we have established several patent families comprised of issued patents and pending patent applications covering our proprietary RTGel formulation technology and the formulations, methods of use and manufacturing aspects of our product candidates.
-In the United States, we currently have 13 patents that are directed to protect our lead product candidates, MitoGel, VesiGel, BotuGel, Vesimune and RTGel as well as to our future product candidates that are under company research.
+In the United States, we currently have 13 granted patents that are directed to protect our lead product candidates, MitoGel, VesiGel, BotuGel, Vesimune and RTGel as well as to our future product candidates that are under company research.
 These patents claim methods, systems, and novel compositions for treating cancer in internal cavities, in particular urinary tract cancer.
 These issued patents are expected to expire between 2024 and 2035.
 Moreover, our IP portfolio includes more than 45 patent applications filed worldwide that are directed to various methods, systems and compositions for treating cancer locally, by intravesical means.
-We also have nine pending patent applications relating to the product candidates MitoGel and VesiGel in Europe, the United States and Israel.
-We have three pending patent applications relating to the product candidate BotuGel in the European Union, China and Israel as well as on granted patent in Russia.
+We have four pending patent applications relating to the product candidate BotuGel in the European Union, China and Israel as well as one granted patent in Russia.
 In addition, we have two granted patents related to Vesimune in the United States as well as two granted patents in the European Union, two granted patents in Japan and one granted patent in each of Australia, Mexico, China, Russia, and Hong Kong, each of which is expected to remain in effect until 2030.
-In addition to the issued patents mentioned above, our portfolio includes pending patent applications relating to Vesimune in the United States two granted patents in the European Union, and one granted patent in each of Japan, Australia, and New Zealand, Hong Kong, the European Union, Canada, Korea, Brazil and Israel.
+In addition to the issued patents mentioned above, our portfolio includes pending patent applications relating to Vesimune in the European Union, Hong Kong, Canada, Brazil and Israel.
 Moreover, we hold five granted patents in the United States as well as patent applications filed worldwide that relate to novel formulations of phospholipid drug analogs (saturated lipid conjugate compositions) for the treatment of urinary tract cancer.